A 100-year-old company

 Metro de Madrid is the fifth network with most stations —302 in total without including Metro Ligero 2 and 3— behind London, New York, Shanghai and Paris.

-It has a network extension of nearly 294 kilometres, ranking eighth behind New York, London, Beijing, Guangzhou, Seoul, Shanghai and Moscow.
+It has a network extension of nearly 294 kilometres, ranking 13th behind New York, London, Beijing, Guangzhou, Seoul, Shanghai and Moscow.

 1212 municipal districts in the Community of Madrid

-Metro has more escalators and lifts than London, Paris and New York together.
+Metro de Madrid has more escalators than the London, Paris and New York undergrounds together.